Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 ### 1.1.2 Configuration and Management Requirements

- - Threshold levels are dervied from the system confi.
+ - Threshold levels are dervied from the system configurations.
- - Network values are predfined.
- -

 ### 1.1.3 Scalability Requirements
-key scaling factors
+   NA
 ### 1.1.4 Warm Boot Requirements

 ## 1.2 Design Overview